Completed Project: Sustainable Cocoa and Coffee Production

 Impact indicator 1

-At the end of the baseline year 2013 Kemito Ene had 99 members and of these 45 managed to increase their sales between 2013 and 2015 with 20% or more.
+At the end of the baseline year 2013 Kemito Ene had 99 members and of these 45 managed to increase their sales between 2013 and 2015 by 20% or more.
 These 45 members that have reached the target, represent 45% of the total Kemito Ene associates in 2013.
 This implies that the achievement of this impact indicator falls between the 59% and 41% range, meaning that 75% of the target is achieved.

 Impact indicator 2